Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 - #### Collider

     The Training Scene Object with the collider inside which you want to move the Object to.
-Make sure that the Collider Object has a collider added and that the option ‘Is Trigger’ is enabled.
+Make sure that the Collider Object has a collider added and that the option `Is Trigger` is enabled.

 - #### Required seconds inside